A Celebration Of Tradition And Modernity: A Guide To Thailand’s Best Cultural Events In Autumn & Winter

-Established in 2003, the Bangkok Jazz Festival was first created to celebrate the love of jazz of the Thailand’s longest serving and current king, Bhumibol Adulyadej.
-An accomplished jazz musician and composer himself, the festival takes place in Sanam Suea Pa Dusit District, Bangkok, and brings together the best jazz players from around the world for a gala of music and entertainment.
+Established in 2003, the Bangkok Jazz Festival was first created to celebrate the love of jazz of Thailand’s longest serving and current king, Bhumibol Adulyadej, himself an accomplished jazz musician and composer.
+The festival takes place in Sanam Suea Pa Dusit District, Bangkok, and brings together the best jazz players from around the world for a gala of music and entertainment.
 Attracting thousands of people to the bustling metropolitan Bangkok, this festival is an absolute must for all jazz lovers.

 Culture | Phra Nakhon Si Ayutthaya World Heritage Fair

 This fair looks to the fascinating history of the country, celebrating the 417 years that Phra Nakhon Si Ayutthaya was the capital of Thailand.
-Set in the UNESCO world heritage listed Phra Nakhon Si Ayutthaya Historical Park, the festival features an eclectic and exciting programme of events including exhibitions, cultural performances, beauty pageant contests, food fairs and mesmerising light and sound shows.
+Set in the UNESCO world heritage listed Phra Nakhon Si Ayutthaya Historical Park, the festival features an eclectic and exciting program of events including exhibitions, cultural performances, beauty pageant contests, food fairs and mesmerizing light and sound shows.